Castro, Chile: Demographics

 According to the 2002 census of the National Statistics Institute, Castro spans an area of 427.5 sqkm and has 39,366 inhabitants (19,325 men and 20,041 women).
 Of these, 29,148 (74%) lived in urban areas and 10,218 (26%) in rural areas.
 The population grew by 31.5% (9,435 persons) between the 1992 and 2002 censuses.

 Administration

 As a commune, Castro is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
-The 2012-2016 alcalde is Nelson Águila Serpa (PDC).
+The 2012-2016 alcalde was Nelson Águila Serpa (PDC).

-Within the electoral divisions of Chile, Castro is represented in the Chamber of Deputies by Gabriel Ascencio (PDC) and Alejandro Santana (RN) as part of the 58th electoral district, together with Ancud, Quemchi, Dalcahue, Curaco de Vélez, Quinchao, Puqueldón, Chonchi, Queilén, Quellón, Chaitén, Hualaihué, Futaleufú and Palena.
-The commune is represented in the Senate by Camilo Escalona Medina (PS) and Carlos Kuschel Silva (RN) as part of the 17th senatorial constituency (Los Lagos Region).
+Within the electoral divisions of Chile, Castro was represented in the Chamber of Deputies by Gabriel Ascencio (PDC) and Alejandro Santana (RN) as part of the 58th electoral district, together with Ancud, Quemchi, Dalcahue, Curaco de Vélez, Quinchao, Puqueldón, Chonchi, Queilén, Quellón, Chaitén, Hualaihué, Futaleufú and Palena.
+The commune was represented in the Senate by Camilo Escalona Medina (PS) and Carlos Kuschel Silva (RN) as part of the 17th senatorial constituency (Los Lagos Region).